jsforce/jsforce-website/src/documents/blog/posts/20140126-deploy-package-using-jsforce-and-gulpjs.html.md

 ```

-All the source code of this project is available from [here](https://github.com/jsforce/example-gulp-jsforce).
+(All the source code of this project is available from [here](https://github.com/jsforce/example-gulp-jsforce))